flibbles/tw5-relink/README.md

 For a demonstration, and for documentation, see the [tiddlywiki demo site](https://flibbles.github.io/tw5-relink/).

+_quick note_: Relink doesn't support NodeJS tiddlywikis that lazy load.
+[See the documentation for more details](https://flibbles.github.io/tw5-relink/#Lazy Loading).

 ## How to install

 Visit the [demo site](https://flibbles.github.io/tw5-relink/).
 It will have a little thingy you can drag onto your tiddlywiki project.
 (The demo site will explain it better.)